 Caching is appropriate for image services that don't change often.
 If they do change, there are tools available to update the cache.

-Authoring an image service
+Cached image service authoring

 raster at each scale level before you cache it.

 If you pick too few scales, users may feel that they are missing information or cannot get a good view of the image service.
 If you pick too many scales or pick scales that are unnecessary, you increase the cache creation time and required storage space.
 Conversely, your organization may have already determined a tiling scheme to use when caching.
 A tiling scheme determines certain properties of your cache, including which scale levels and pixel sizes to create.